bortexz/resocket/README.md

         (recur)))
-    ;; Somewhere else, when tired of receiving new connections (a/close! close) ; Closes current connection (if any) and the reconnector )
+    ;; Somewhere else, when tired of receiving new connections (a/close! close) ; Closes current connection (if any) and the reconnector

+    ;; Listen to closed? in a different place than the connections handler (when (a/<! closed?)
+"Reconnector has been closed.")
+  )
 ```